GeorgeKuzora/GeorgeKuzora/README.md

 I am a Backend Developer.

-- :hammer_and_wrench: I work as a Software Engineer and build web-services and apps in Go and Python.
+- :hammer_and_wrench: I work as a Software Engineer and build web-services and apps in Go, Python and Rust.

 - :seedling: I constantly learn.
-I expand my knowledge about Golang and Python and I immerse myself in a world of distributed services and micro-services.
+I expand my knowledge about Golang and Rust and I immerse myself in a world of distributed services and micro-services.

 - :classical_building: Besides software projects I'm interested in Philosophy, Mindfulness and Stoicism.